NascHQ/dsw/readme.md

 ## Using it

-DSW will look for a file called `dswfile.json`, just like gulp or grunt.
+DSW will look for a file called `dswfile.json`, just like gulp or grunt do.<br/>
 So:

+1) Go to your project's root directory and create the `dswfile.json`.

 ```
 cd path-to-your-project